 How Covid-19 is Accelerating Digital Insurance

-The COVID-19 pandemic is impacting on lives and businesses in diverse and previously unimaginable ways.
+The COVID-19 pandemic is impacting lives and businesses in diverse and previously unimaginable ways.
 Insurers are equally finding themselves at the center – from dealing with hundreds of questions about changing coverage needs and to paying an untold number of claims.

-Nevertheless, the COVID-19 pandemic has made these modern adoptions faster than ever before, presenting the need for insurers to modernize their systems quickly to respond to the present realities.
+Nevertheless, the COVID-19 pandemic has made these modern adoptions faster than ever before, presenting the need for insurers to quickly modernize their systems to respond to the present realities.
 Still, due to their foundational processes, many insurance firms are already implementing strategies to weather the impacts of the current pandemic.
 However, there is equally a need to do it right.
 It is important to adapt business strategies not just to accommodate the present realities but prepare for the post-pandemic future and beyond.

 What is Digital Insurance?

 The concept of digital insurance is no longer a novelty as its core definition is fast changing to meet the present and future realities.
 Before, now Digital Insurance was just about using technology across certain products and some aspects of business operations.
 Now, it must encompass, majority, if not all, aspects of business operations and customer interactions.
 Today’s insurance marketplace may soon exist largely in the digital economy.
 Therefore, a conventional insurer must become a digital insurance company, as the COVID-19 era has made it more apparent for the need to leverage insights from the connections between insurance, health and wellness.

 Every insurer must realize that the right way to grasp the ongoing COVID-19 outbreak impacts fully is by assessing their people, systems, and ultimately, their customers.
 Therefore, the move from initially reacting to the pandemic to a longer-term strategy focuses on consumer behavior.